 - Prepare for the next day prior to going to sleep the night before.
 Prepare your lunch, set out your clothes or make a list of things you need to do the next morning.
 I just bought a coffee maker where I can set up the coffee to make itself automatically.
 A simpler morning can save your sanity.

-- Do less and only schedule the activities in your day that are important.
+- Do less and only schedule the activities in your day important.
 If you don’t have extra time, don’t do things that can wait.

 - Have a list of everything you need to do for the day.
 As you complete each task, check it off.